Chicago Infection & Sepsis Attorneys

 Infection is one of the most common risks facing nursing home residents today.
 In fact, according to the Centers for Disease Control and Prevention (CDC), an estimated one to three million serious infections occur in U.S. nursing homes, skilled nursing facilities, and assisted living facilities each year.
 Every year, as many as 380,000 patients and residents lose their lives as a result of these infections.

-If you or a loved one developed a serious infection at a nursing home, it is important to consider whether negligence played a role.
+If your loved one developed a serious infection at a nursing home, it is important to consider whether negligence played a role.
 If the facility failed to provide a reasonable level of care, and this resulted in an infection that caused serious injury or death, this may provide grounds for a viable nursing home abuse lawsuit.
-Our Chicago infection and sepsis lawyers at Ferrell Young, LLC can investigate the matter to determine what caused the infection, whether it was properly treated, and whether the facility should be held accountable.
+Our Chicago infection and sepsis lawyers at Ferrell Young, LLC can investigate the matter to determine what caused the infection, whether it was properly treated, and whether the long-term care facility should be held accountable.

 Our Chicago nursing home infection and sepsis attorneys can talk to you about your legal options and how to move forward.
-Call (312) 698-9089 now for a free, confidential consultation.
+Contact us online or call us now for a free, confidential consultation.
 Se habla Español.

-Proper nutrition, hygiene, and other simple steps can reduce risk and spread of infection, but at some nursing homes, caregivers are negligent and fail to meet patients’ basic needs.
-Some facilities may have improper procedures in place to prevent, identify, and treat infection.
+Proper nutrition, hygiene, and other simple steps can reduce the risk and spread of infection, but at some nursing homes, caregivers are negligent and fail to meet patients’ basic needs.
+Some facilities may have improper procedures in place to prevent, identify, and treat infections.